mysteryx93/OntraportApi.NET/README.md

 1. Create a class to expose all API methods related to custom objects.
 All methods are implemented through the base class.

+You can obtain ObjectTypeId in Ontraport by clicking on the custom object section.
+It's ID will appear in the address bar.

 ```c#
 public class OntraportRecordings : OntraportBaseCustomObject<ApiRecording>, IOntraportRecordings
 {